Masumi-M/Morphological_Analysis_Comparison/README.md

 =====

 ## Description
-This repository analyze the story of "The Night of the Milky Way Train" by using morphological analysis (NLP).
+This repository analysis the story of "The Night of the Milky Way Train" by using morphological analysis (NLP).<br>
+It uses two tools, which are "[MeCab](https://taku910.github.io/mecab/)" and "[Janome](https://mocobeta.github.io/janome/)" . <br>
+After analyzing the text, it compares the quality of each tool.

 ## Environment